 Cookie cutters are versatile and cheap making them a great accessory to have in the kitchen or in the craft room!

-- Use as a stencil.
-You can use your Newfoundland dog cookie cutter as a stencil to make cards, pumpkin carvings, clay ornaments, photo frames, gift tags, and even welcome mats!
+You can use your Newfoundland dog cookie cutter as a stencil to make:

-You can use your cookie cutter as a mold to make soap, candles, bird feeders
+You can use your cookie cutter as a mold to make:

 I’ve also seen a few people use cookie cutters for garland and to make wreaths.

-My daughter and I used our new cookie cutter to make sugar cookies yesterday.
+My daughter and I used our new cookie cutter to make sugar cookies a few years ago.

 I cheated and used Pillsbury premade sugar cookie dough.